Shangri-La Speedway: Track history

+Final race held at Shangri-La Speedway in 2005.

 Shangri-La Speedway was opened in 1946 by Bill Owen, who planned and built the track with help of family members.
 It was closed in 1956 due to neglect and small crowds but then briefly re-opened in 1959 by a group of area drag racers; after a few events it closed in the same year.
 It was again re-opened in 1962 by Fran Gitchell and operated by the Zacharias family from 2002 until 2005 when it was shut down to allow gravel mining from the property.
 Nothing remains of the track itself, and the grandstands and buildings were demolished.

+Shangri-La Speedway remains after demolition in 2007.

 A replacement track in nearby Tioga Center, known as Shangri-La II Speedway, opened in 2009.